saitamasahil/skyscraper/docs/PLATFORMS.md

 You can display the number with their platform name on each of the three scraping sites with the script `peas_and_idmap_verify.py`.
 Find the script sibling to the Skyscraper executable.
-This is a part of the output:
+Below is a part of the output:

 ```
 [...]